 Description: Chapter 56 of the Laws of 2011 created the New York Youth Works Tax Credit Program designed to provide tax incentives to employers for employing at- risk youth in full-time and part-time positions in tax years 2012 through 2017.
 Chapter 56 of the Laws of 2015 renamed the program the Urban Youth Jobs Program Tax Credit.
 The program is administered by the New York State Department of Labor (NYDOL).
-The credit equals \$500 per month for up to six months for each qualified fulltime employee or \$250 per month for each qualified part-time position of at least 20 hours per week, or 10 hours if a full-time high school student.
+The credit equals \$500 per month for up to six months for each qualified full-time employee or \$250 per month for each qualified part-time position of at least 20 hours per week, or 10 hours if a full-time high school student.
 An additional \$1,000 per full time employee or \$500 per part time employee is available if the qualified employee remains employed for at least an additional six months.
-Finally, an additional \$1,000 tax credit for each vouth retained in full-time status and an additional \$500 for each youth retained in part-time status is available if the qualified employee remains employed for one additional year.
+Finally, an additional \$1,000 tax credit for each youth retained in full-time status and an additional \$500 for each youth retained in part-time status is available if the qualified employee remains employed for one additional year.
 Four additional independent annual credit programs were added, one each year beginning in 2014 and ending in 2017.
-The allocation for the program beginning in 2015 is capped at \$10 million.
-The allocation for programs three through five (for tax years 2015-2017) is capped at \$20 million each.
+The allocation for the program beginning in 2014 is capped at \$10 million.
+The allocation for program three (for tax year 2015) is capped at \$20 million and at \$50 million each for programs four and five (for tax years 2016-2017).
+The \$50 million is distributed \$30 million for qualified employees and \$20 million for individuals who meet all of the requirements for a qualified employee except for the residency requirement, so long as they reside in New York State.
 To claim the credit, employers must first apply to and be approved by NYDOL.
-NYDOL will calculate the maximum amount of credit the employer will be allowed to claim and issue a certificate of eligibility to participants entitling them to the
+NYDOL will calculate the maximum amount of credit the employer will be allowed to claim and issue a certificate of eligibility to participants entitling them to the credit.

-PIT Estimates: 2013: \$0.7 million - 2016: \$2.0 million CFT Estimates: 2012: \$1.3 million - 2016: \$18.0 million
+PIT Estimates: 2014: \$1.6 million - 2017: \$5.0 million CFT Estimates: 2013: \$0.4 million - 2017: \$45.0 million